gluonhq/gluon-samples/gluon-connect-file-provider/README.md

-# Gluon-Connect File Provider Sample
+# Gluon Connect - File Provider

 A JavaFX application that uses [Gluon Connect](https://github.com/gluonhq/connect), a mobile application framework to bind your data to your JavaFX UI controls.
 This application demonstrates how to retrieve data from a file on the local file system.

+## Documentation

+Read more about this particular sample in the [File provider](http://docs.gluonhq.com/connect/latest/#_file_provider) section on the Gluon Connect documentation website.

-## Instructions
+## Quick Instructions

+We use [Gluon Client](https://docs.gluonhq.com/client/) to build a native image for platforms including desktop, android and iOS.
-Please follow the pre-requisites as stated [here](https://github.com/gluonhq/client-samples/#build-and-run-the-samples).
+Please follow the Gluon Client prerequisite as stated [here](https://github.com/gluonhq/client-samples/#build-and-run-the-samples).

 ### Desktop